SalomePlatform/shaper/src/BuildPlugin/doc/shellFeature.rst

 .. centered::
   Create a shell

 Select one or several faces in the viewer.
+Additionally, it is allowed to select a whole sketch result from the object browser.
+In this case, the result shell will contain faces corresponding to all smallest closed contours of the sketch.

 **Apply** button creates a shell.